MechaMonk/pyRouterJig/installation.md

 ============

 After unzipping (or untarring) the download file, locate the file
 <b>pyRouterJig</b>.
-Assuming that you satisfy the Prequisites above and have
+Assuming that you satisfy the Perquisites above and have
 those files in your path, on Mac and Linux you should be able to type in a terminal

 ./pyRouterJig